padelt/docker-owntracks-private-mqtt-broker/README.md

 Docker container with Mosquitto, o2s and Postgresql preconfigured with an automatically generated set of configuration files for the OwnTrack smartphone apps.

+NOTE: This repository contains an old, largely UNMAINTAINED solution that may or may not work.
+It is not actively used or tested.

 # Requirements

 Development was done using Docker 1.7.0, yet older version were used before that.